innovara/sysmotd/sysmotd/README.txt

 =======

-sysmotd is essentially a shell script that produces a Message Of The Day (MOTD) including system information and statistics.
+sysmotd is essentially a shell script that produces a Message Of The Day (MOTD) that includes system information and statistics.

 It has been developed and tested on Fedora Linux and it might work on other Red Hat-based distributions with very small tweaks.
-It should also be relatively simple to port to other distributions that do not have their own dynamic MOTD generator.
+It should also be relatively simple to port it to other distributions that do not have their own dynamic MOTD generator.

 As of time of writting, Fedora only uses pam_motd.so for ssh log ins.